-Notes to the Consolidated Financial Statements of Allgeier SE
+Notes to the Consolidated Financial Statements of Allgeier SE for fiscal year 2023 in accordance with IFRS

 A. General Disclosures

 I. Information on the Allgeier Group and Allgeier SE

 The Allgeier Group is a technology company specializing in digital transformation.
 The Group companies offer their clients a comprehensive portfolio of IT and software services extending from high-end software development to business efficiency solutions for the digital transformation of critical business processes.
 The parent company of the Group is Allgeier SE.
 Its registered office is Einsteinstrasse 172, 81677 Munich, Germany.
 It is entered in the commercial register of the Munich District Court under HRB 198543.
 Allgeier SE is a management holding company that acquires, holds and sells companies in the information technology and service sectors as well as related fields.
 Furthermore, Allgeier SE provides consulting services and other business management services for companies.